-8. They are marked by and intertwined with a complex fiduciary relationship that binds the Crown and Aboriginal peoples20.
+8. They are marked by and intertwined with a complex fiduciary relationship that binds the Crown and Aboriginal peoples23.
 This entails recognition of a relationship which precludes the Crown from viewing its obligations to Aboriginal peoples as merely 'political' - its obligations, in many instances, will be entirely legal in nature.

-9. In light of this historically grounded relationship, with its trust-like quality, the honour of the Crown in engaged when dealing with the legal and practical interests of Aboriginal peoples21.
+9. In light of this historically grounded relationship, with its trust-like quality, the honour of the Crown is engaged when dealing with the legal and practical interests of Aboriginal peoples24.

-With the overview of the ways in which Aboriginal (and treaty) rights differ essentially from any other rights held by minority populations in Canada, we can now turn to the question of the form the discussion around the tension between police
+With the overview of the ways in which Aboriginal (and treaty) rights differ essentially from any other rights held by minority populations in Canada, we can now turn to the question of the form the discussion around the tension between police independence and political oversight should take in the context of disputes involving Aboriginal communities.